netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 `netdata.conf` and use
 > `edit-config`.

-If you are using Netdata with Docker, make sure to set the `NETDATA_HEALTHCHECK_TARGET` environment variable to `cli`.
+If you’re using Netdata with Docker, make sure to set the `NETDATA_HEALTHCHECK_TARGET` environment variable to `cli`.

 ## Expose Netdata only in a private LAN